shramov/tll-lua/lua.rst

 using field name.
 If key is missing (or value is ``nil`` which is same in Lua) then field is skipped.
 Then value is converted depending on the field type:

  - integer fields (for subtypes that are not supported) expects number types.
-Value is converted with boundary checks, for example 1000 is invalid for ``int8`` and -1 for ``uint16``.
+Overflow or underflow, for example 1000 is invalid for ``int8`` and -1 for ``uint16``, is either an error or in ``trim`` mode closest representable value is choosen for field type.

  - Double fields expects number type, converted from Lua number to double (which is same nowdays).